- BlockFi: A Quick Summary

 - Heavily utilize stablecoins to provide traditional banking products on blockchain rails

 All of our indicators for this BlockFi review (history, team, communication with support, and business model evaluation) point to yes: BlockFi is legit.
 There is very little evidence that suggests otherwise.
-There are a handful of negative reviews online from disgruntled users, but they mostly seem to be rooted in misunderstanding (ie. assuming the interest was paid in USD and not in BTC/ETH/GUSD).

 Whether or not BlockFi is worth it comes down to your risk profile and what you’re doing with your cryptocurrency.